 There’s plenty of squirrels in Heaton Park, so if your dog is off the lead, they’ll probably be chasing one every few minutes.
 I’m yet to see a dog get close to catching one though!

 We met up with their friend Percy (another Boxer) down at Clifton Country Park earlier this week.
 It was an ice cold morning and half of the lake was frozen.
-Days like that are my personal favourites for dog walks as there many young kids around so the dogs get more time off their leads.
-Monty, Minnie and Percy loved saying hello to the Swans....
+Days like that are my personal favourites for dog walks.
+There aren’t as many young kids around so the dogs get more time off their leads.
+Monty, Minnie and Percy loved saying hello to the Swans….

 (No animals were hurt during this meeting)!